Is Staten Island Safe?

 Staten Island.
 The fifth borough.
-The forgotten borough.The ferry borough.
+Also known as “The forgotten borough”.
+Or, “The ferry borough”.
 Staten Island is like New York’s red-headed stepchild.

 Staten Island is one of two islands that make up part of New York City.
 You can swim to New Jersey from Staten Island.
-But who wants to swim to New Jersey?
+But who wants to swim in New Jersey?
 Especially when there are so many great landfills right here on Staten Island.

 That’s a joke, of course.
 There are many more advantages to living in Staten Island beyond having somewhere to put your trash.
 One of those advantages is that Staten Island is probably the safest of all the five boroughs that make up the legendary New York City.

-New York City is actually made of five boroughs.
+New York City is actually made up of five boroughs.
 Two of them are islands.
 They are connected by bridge, tunnel, train, bus and ferry.
 Staten Island is one of those boroughs and one of those islands.

 FUN FACT!
 Manhattan is the other island.
 No man is an island, but Manhattan is.
 Manhattan is the stereotypical image of New York City that most have in their head from movies and television.

-Brooklyn is maybe the second-best known of the boroughs, although that’s a subjective opinion.
+Brooklyn is maybe the second-best-known of the boroughs, although that’s a subjective opinion.
 Brooklyn is also the most populous borough.

 Queens is the second most populous borough, with a population nearly equal to Brooklyn.
 It has a very residential and diverse vibe.